bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

 The server should now be running within that session, and accessible at  http://127.0.0.1:8000

-You can set this in the orchestration.yaml file like this:
+You can set this in the Auto Archiver orchestration.yaml file like this:
 ```yaml
 instagram_api_extractor:
   api_endpoint: http://127.0.0.1:8000